 Film Development Program

-The purpose of the Film Development Program, a joint effort between the OCCS and Kansas City Film & Media Office (a part of VisitKC), is to increase the number of film productions in the City, increase and sustain the number of local jobs in the industry, strengthen the City’s national reputation as a place for creative businesses, and promote the unique features, characteristics and assets within Kansas City neighborhoods.
-This program was passed by City Council in February 2016 and officially launched on May 31, 2016.
-Information about the program, including eligibility and document requirements, is available at VisitKC.
+The purpose of the Film Development Program, a program of the OCCS and the Kansas City Film Office, is to to recruit film, television and new media productions to the City.
+The goals of the program are to increase the number of film productions in the City, increase and sustain the number of local jobs in the industry, strengthen the City’s national reputation as a place for creative businesses, and promote the unique features, characteristics and assets within Kansas City neighborhoods.
+The original program was passed by City Council in February 2016 and officially launched on May 31, 2016.
+Due to its success (attracting productions like America Ninja Warrior, All Creatures Here Below, and Queer Eye to Kansas City), the program was amended in 2019 to increase the rebate percentage to be more competitive with peer cities in the United States.
+Information about the program, including eligibility and document requirements, is available at KCfilm.To date, the program has:

 Open Spaces 2018: A Kansas City Arts Experience (August 25 – October 28, 2018)